beamer-bridge/beamer/docs/source/faq.rst

   1. User initiates transaction to contract on Rollup 1, locking fees and assets
   2. Agent sends assets to user on Rollup 2

-  At this stage, the user is done and receives their assets on target rollup.
+  At this stage, the user is done and receives their assets on target chain.

   For agents